This post may contain affiliate links. Please read my disclosure for more information.

 Look off the Beaten (Discount Airfare Website) Path

-Southwest and Allegiant are famed for their discount airafre service.
+Southwest and Allegiant are famed for their discount airfare service.
 Southwest still lets you check two bags for free and Allegiant flies to smaller airports the big guys don’t.
+I’ve flown both this year and highly recommend their no fluff style.

 But seasoned travelers know you won’t find them on major sites like Travelocity or Priceline.
 Check multiple sites and compare them to Southwest and Allegiant.
 Remember, the cheapest days to fly are Tuesday, Wednesday, and Saturday.
 Major savings if you fly on Thanksgiving.
 And if you’re flying Allegiant, get there early, they don’t mess around with travelers who show up late.